ScottColson/CCLLC.CDS.FieldEncryption/Configuration.md

 ###### Setting Elements

-Setting implement simple name/value pair inputs such as
+Setting elements are parented by the _configuration_ element and implement simple name/value pairs
 ```xml
 <setting name="settingName" value="settingValue"/>
 ```
-that are used to override configuration defaults for the following global settings:
+used to override configuration defaults for the following global settings:

 1. Default Unmask Trigger Attribute (_unmaskTriggerAttribute_) - the attribute name used to tell the system that the operation wants a field to be decrypted.
-This default value is used if a specific unmask attribute is not defined as part of the field definition.
+This global default value is used if a specific unmask attribute is not defined as part of the entity or field definitions.
 If not provided, the system uses "ccllc_decrypthis" as the default trigger attribute name._

 2. Default Field Prep Pattern (_fieldPrepPattern_) - a RegEx pattern used to remove any unwanted